Roles in a CDF implementation

-Implementing CDF projects can be large and complex and often requires the expertise and skills of many individuals.
-The list below shows the roles and responsibilities that we have found to be critical to making CDF a success.
+Implementing Cognite Data Fusion (CDF) projects can be large and complex and often requires the expertise and skills of many individuals.
+The list below shows the roles and responsibilities that we've found to be critical to making CDF a success.
 Individuals can have multiple responsibilities, and we split the roles across:

 - Project team roles